 - Take note of the interface name and the static IP of each subnet you want to create a VIP for to continue to the next step.

-- if you run “pcs status” you will get an overview of your current NFS VIP configuration.
+- Open a terminal on one of the gateway nodes, run “pcs status” you will get an overview of your current NFS VIP configuration.
 It should look something like this:

 - As you can see above, we currently have 2 resources in this Pacemaker cluster.
 The NFS server itself, and the single NFS virtual IP.
 The next step is to begin creating one or more new virtual IP’s tied to the newly configured network interfaces running on different subnets.

 - To create a new VIP run the following command: